 Most of the time you will receive a receipt, or be asked if you need one – TAKE IT!

 This is a record for you that you need to put in the ‘tin’.
 Think of the money that was in the tin as changing into a receipt.
 When it comes to later on when you are checking where the money has gone or explaining how you changed it, you will have the receipt to guide you, with a time and day attached to it.

 This is known as reconciling, and you are really just making sure you have a true record for your money.

 KEEP EVERY SINGLE ONE!
 Even print off the ones you receive electronically.

-I now, sounds silly doesn’t it?
+I know, sounds silly doesn’t it?
 Okay, this is really down to how you feel most comfortable, but you essentially need to keep these receipts for 5 to 7 years.

-Some countries now allow the scanning of receipts as records, but if you want to make sure everything is covered, keep them all in a boxes, correctly filed and stored away, in the loft or some place safe.
+Some countries now allow the scanning of receipts as records, but if you want to make sure everything is covered, keep them all in a box, correctly filed and stored away, in the loft or someplace safe.

 Sure, by now you just think this as pedantic, but hold on.

 Label the plastic with the day or week, and place it into a filing box.
 Then repeat as each week passes.

 Once a month is done, you can ‘close’ that plastic wallet and start again for the next month.
 Keeping everything in order going from back to front!